 What value/assistance can you and your company provide to teachers and classrooms as they connect with you?

-I’m willing to speak to a class of students on market outlook, economic conditions supporting production or consumption of agricultural products, the role of farm policy, and how producers grow their business.
-I’m also willing to have a student shadow me for a day—although economics isn’t an overly exciting field.
-I’m also happy to lead the class through a trading simulation we created teaching simple economic principles.
+I’m willing to provide background information for lesson content, do a classroom visit in person or virtually via Skype, or serve on a teacher’s advisory board.
+I can also suggest possible field trips.
+I would be happy to speak to a class of students on market outlook, economic conditions supporting production or consumption of agricultural products, the role of farm policy, and how producers grow their business.
+I’m also willing to lead the class through a trading simulation we created teaching simple economic principles.

 Why should teachers connect with you through GrowNextGen?